raghav2906/mr.bounce-counter/README.md

 pls click hint for idea about project and cancel afterwards.....

 how to assemble it?
-pls put the above files on desktop . as it contains linking so change in path may hamper the working of project and styling . chrome is the prefered browser...
+pls put the above files(
+(birthdat contains javascrpt code )on desktop . as it contains linking so change in path may hamper the working of project and styling . chrome is the prefered browser...